Laid edges are all the rage these days. Regardless of the length and texture of your hair, you can definitely get your edges laid.

 As with most hairstyles that come out of the black community, baby hair, in that time period, was replaced with something else; something more “professional” until they eventually came back and are not going anywhere.

 They now transcend cultures and are seen on many races of women when before they used to be considered ghetto and unprofessional.

 How to define your edges

-1. Curly Pigtails w/ Front Twists and Braid
+1. Curly Pigtails with Front Twists and Braids

 Black women have always been known to come up with elaborate hairstyles like this.